MSW, LISW-S, C-IAYT, RYT500, Reiki Master, Interiority Wellness, LLC, Co-Owner & Studio Steward

 E-RYT200, YACEP, Reiki II

-My journey through the world of yoga began in a community centre while I was in high school, and the practice has been with me ever since.
+My journey through the world of yoga began in a community center while I was in high school, and the practice has been with me ever since.
 It’s presence in my life has changed, ebbed and flowed, been at times of greater importance than others, in other words it has evolved even as life itself took me on a roller-coaster ride.

 After taking a Kripalu training through Cincinnati Yoga School more than a decade ago I began to teach and share the benefits of this fascinating practice.
 Whilst I have taught in a variety of locations, church schoolrooms, spas, and YMCA’s as well as private homes, I am honored to have found my home at Grace Tree.

 I aspire to make my classes a safe place for self-inquiry and exploration, not only of the body through the practice of asana, but also of the mind.
 In the spirit of scientific investigation we observe our actions, whether physical or mental, in an unbiased manner to determine what is useful.
 What habits have we acquired that affect the way our bodies move, the way our minds think?
 It has taken each of us a lifetime to reach this point and we are perfectly adapted to the life we currently lead.
 We begin to question: what changes might benefit us?
 Do we need to work harder?
 Or surrender more?
 Be kinder?
 I teach a slower practice, the Yin class being the slowest of all.
 This is not necessarily “gentle” since this requires a presence, a mindful awareness at all times, an effort of concentration to stay focused.
 We begin to re-learn how we are actually moving the body, as well as how to relax the chattering mind.